aniamirjanyan/TMOB-task/README.md

 Selecting InfluxDB will open settings section.
 Fill in the following Name = /any name/,
 HTTP URL = http://localhost:8086,
-Database = /database name/,
-User = root,
+Database = db (database name is declared in the code), User = root,
 Password = root,
 HTTP Method = GET
-Min time interval = 5s
+Min time interval = 5s (do not forget the 's')

 Leave other boxes as default and click on the **Save and Test** button.
 In case of successful entry you will get a confirmation that “Data Source is working”.